AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 ### Values

-These presets allow displaying values without formatting – they differ only in the column width:
+To display values without formatting, use these presets (they differ only in the column width):

 * `"text"` for text values
 * `"short-text"` for short text values